Everyone is invited to participate!

 Coaches will login to their Team Management System™ and select “State Tournament Registration” to select the participating athletes and designate their classification.
 No members can be added or changed after a team has submit their roster.
 Please make sure all the information is correct prior to submission.
 You should print a copy of your State Tournament roster after your submission.

-$35 per athlete (per tournament).
+In-Person Events: $45 per athlete (per tournament).
 Fee includes State Tournament t-shirt and targets.
-No refunds.
-Coaches will receive payment information.

 Student athletes shoot their assigned number of targets to compete in BOTH individual and team events.
 Student athlete classifications are determined by the athlete’s year-end average weekly score after Week 5.Classifications include: